statamic/docs/content/collections/docs/tags.md

 ---
 title: Tags
-intro: 'Tags are Antlers expressions that give you the ability to fetch, filter, and display content, enhance and simplify your markup, build forms, and build dynamic functionality.'
+intro: 'Tags are Antlers expressions giving you the ability to fetch, filter, and display content, enhance and simplify your markup, build forms, and build dynamic functionality.'
 template: tags.index
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1567629757